Piketty describes the growth of U.S. and World inequality with unique large data resource. Our review of Capital In The 21st Century

 The French economist Thomas Piketty published the French edition of his new book Capital In The Twenty-First Century in 2013.
 (Call it C21.)
 English version came out in April 2014.
 Finally.

 Click any image for full resolution.
-Click here to jump to the review.
+Click here to jump to our (LastTechAge) review.

 Fig 1 is a link to the Harvard University Press website.
 Review copies were passed around after Christmas and breathless reports started appearing by February.

 Response was immediate and strong long before the planned release date and I can almost see/hear rioting mobs outside Harvard offices… Mobs probably never happened, but by the end of March, the publisher agreed to early release its English translation of C21.